cgmoganedi/sync_dropbox_folder/README.md

 2. Run the application:
     `python src/main.py`
     The application will upload the specified local file to Dropbox and then download it as "downloaded_file.txt".

+3. Test Reports and Coverage:
+    To generate test reports and coverage for your tests, follow these steps:

+    a.
+Run tests with coverage: `pytest --cov=src --cov-report=html` This command will run your tests and generate both a terminal report and an HTML coverage report.
+The HTML coverage report will be located in the htmlcov directory.
+    b.
+View HTML Coverage Report
+        Open the generated HTML report in a web browser to view the coverage details: `open htmlcov/index.html`
+    c.
+Test Reports:
+        You can also generate HTML test reports using pytest-html: `pytest --html=report.html` This command will generate an HTML report named report.html in your current directory.
+Open the HTML report in a web browser to view the detailed test results.

+    Explanation:
+        Integration Test: The test_integration_upload_and_download function tests the interaction between the upload_file and download_file methods of the DropboxSync class.
+It simulates uploading a test file, then downloading it and checks if the methods were called appropriately.

+        End-to-End Test: The test_end_to_end_integration function runs the main.py script as a subprocess, which simulates the end-to-end behavior of your program.
+It checks if the downloaded file exists after running the script.

+        By including integration and end-to-end tests, you ensure that your program's components work together as expected and that the entire workflow is functioning correctly.
+The coverage report helps you identify which parts of your codebase are being tested and which might need more testing.
+Test reports provide clear visibility into the test results and coverage, making it easier to track and address any issues in your code.

 ## Assumptions